edertone/TurboCommons/TurboCommons-Php/extras/help/publish-release.md

 8 - Get the downloadable zip file for the library and update the files inside with the new versions
     - docs, readme, compiled code, etc..

-9 - Upload the new zip version to turbocommons website for direct download
+9 - Upload the new zip version to turboframework website for direct download
     - review that zip download work as expected

-10 - Upload the new generated docs to the turbocommons website
+10 - Upload the new generated docs to the turboframework website
     - review that links to docs still work